-Hind legs
+hind legs

 Did you know that the hind legs of the horse are asymmetrical?
+This is one of the 8 dimensions of natural asymmetry.

 This asymmetry is caused by an unequal pushing and carrying capacity in both hind legs.

-You see, every horse has one hind leg that tends to push more and one hind leg that carries more.
+Every horse has one hind leg that tends to push more and one hind leg that carries more.

 Since the hind legs do not work equally, the muscles are also developed unequally.